dao-xyz/peerbit/README.md

 ## BDocstore [./packages/orbit-db-bdocstore](bdocstore)
 - Document store, but different from the "default" orbit-db implementation in the way serialization/deserialization is performed.
-In addition, this store also supports
+In addition, this store supports querying.

 ## BFeedStore  [./packages/bfeedstore](bfeedstore)
 - Same as BDocstore but for "feedstore" (though docstore is superior in many aspects)